dimagi/commcare-hq/code-organization.md

 In this case, as much as possible of the JavaScript should still live in its own module;
 what little is in the template should be there only to pass the baton from Django templates to your JavaScript modules.
+See [Server Integration Patterns](./integration-patterns.md) for more detail on best practices for accessing server data in JavaScript.

 ## Module patterns